ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/hardware/drivers-and-peripherals.md

+Drivers and Peripherals
 ---

-title: "Drivers and Peripherals"
-weight: 5
-description: "This section describes the design decisions associated with drivers and peripherals on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with drivers and peripherals on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Drivers enable hardware and software to function within a SOE.
 Drivers are essentially written code that enable Windows to recognise physical components of a computer such as printers, keyboards, mouse, graphics cards and peripherals.
 It is critical these drivers are supported on the Operating System version and are deployed at the right time.